-The Canon EF 24-105mm f/4 L IS USM Lens was delivered to my house a couple of weeks ago.
+The Canon EF 24-105mm f/4 L IS USM Lens affiliate was delivered to my house a couple of weeks ago.
 I am looking forward to trying it out in Yosemite.

-2. Camera Strap
+2. Camera Straps

-I find that the camera strap gets hot and sweaty on my neck when I wear my camera all day long as I travel and site see.
+I find that the camera strap gets hot and sweaty on my neck when I wear my camera all day long as I travel and sight see.
 To ease the discomfort, I recommend investing in a softer, more colorful version.
 There are a few different styles you might be interested in: